 The IPM Diploma in Promotional Marketing provides more in-depth knowledge of all aspects of the role including the different ways that promotions are communicated.
 Most agencies will pay for you to take the diploma as part of your training.

 The IPM also runs a series of one-day courses and seminars, as well as networking events.
 Topics include the fundamentals of motivation, measuring the value of experiential campaigns and strategic thinking in promotional marketing.
 For more information see IPM: Training.

 The Marketing Agencies Association (MAA) also offers a variety of courses including:

 - excellence training courses in account management and account leadership;

 - bite-size two-hour training sessions covering topics such as writing pitch documents;

 - a Future Leaders Academy, which provides information and guidance for running your own agency.

 There is also the MAA Diploma in Integrated Marketing, which is useful if you want to develop a career in that particular area.
-Find out more at MAA Training.
+Find out more at MAA Learning and Development.

 Relevant courses in areas such as direct and digital marketing, mobile marketing and multichannel marketing are offered by The Institute of Direct and Digital Marketing (IDM).

 It is also helpful to keep up to date with industry news and developments through relevant resources, such as Promotional Marketing.